Why I wanted a “translate anything on the screen” button

 Anyway, for 99.99999999% of people this is setup is overkill as they are probably just using an emulator on the same computer so I threw in a “desktop mode” that just lets you use hotkeys (default is Ctrl-F12) to translate the active Window.
 It’s just like having Google Translate on your PC.

 Here’s desktop mode in action, translating a JRPG being played on a PC Engine/TurboGrafx 16 via emulation.
 It shows how you can copy/paste the recognized text if want as well, useful for kanji study, or getting text read to you.
 You can click a kanji in the game to look it up as well.
+(Update: It now internally can handle getting text read as of V0.60, just click on the text.
+Shift-Click to alternate between the src/dest language)

 Try it yourself